 There are more than 40 presentations in fewer than two hours.
 This means that the event is really fast paced with a huge amount of variety.

 Dailies is a unique experience.
 It’s one of the few places where you can see students presenting their work right along side artists from big studios like DreamWorks, Pixar, and Naughty Dog.

 The variety of work presented also keeps the event fresh and interesting.
-There really is something for everyone, including feature film shot break-downs, game art & design, scientific visualization and even jewelry design.
+There really is something for everyone, including feature film shot break-downs, game jumping castle art & design, scientific visualization and even jewelry design.

 Dailies is always an audience favorite and should not be missed.

 How Many Submissions Did You Receive This Year?

 It was very difficult for the jury to select the 43 submissions from more than 70 we received this year.
 The quality of submissions was outstanding.

 Perhaps because SIGGRAPH is in Vancouver, this year’s presentations seem to have a much more international feel.
 We have several submissions from Australia, Canada, Poland, the UK and even one from Syria.
 I’m looking forward to their presentation about creating a music video that tries to reflect their cultural heritage while capturing some of the current events in Syria.